pypeit/PypeIt/doc/pypeit_par.rst

 ``sigdetect``       int, float  ..
 20.0          Sigma detection threshold for edge detection
 ``fracignore``      float       ..
 0.01          If a slit spans less than this fraction over the spectral size of the detector, it will be ignored (and reconstructed when/if an 'order' PCA analysis is performed).
 ``min_slit_width``  float       ..
 6.0           If a slit spans less than this number of arcseconds over the spatial direction of the detector, it will be ignored.
 Use this option to prevent the of alignment (box) slits from multislit reductions, which typically cannot be reduced without a significant struggle
+``add_slits``       str, list   ..                                           []            Add one or more user-defined slits.
+This is a list of lists, with each sub-list having syntax (all integers):  det:x0:x1:yrow  For example,  2:2121:2322:2000,3:1201:1500:2000
+``rm_slits``        str, list   ..                                           []            Remove one or more user-specified slits.
+This is a list of lists, with each sub-list having syntax (all integers):  det:xcen:yrow  For example,  2:2121:2000,3:1500:2000
 ``diffpolyorder``   int         ..
 2             Order of the 2D function used to fit the 2d solution for the spatial size of all orders.
 ``single``          list        ..                                           []            Add a single, user-defined slit based on its location on each detector.
 Syntax is a list of values, 2 per detector, that define the slit according to column values.
 The second value (for the right edge) must be greater than 0 to be applied.
 LRISr example: setting single = -1, -1, 7, 295 means the code will skip the user-definition for the first detector but adds one for the second.
 None means no user-level slits defined.
 ``sobel_mode``      str         ``nearest``, ``constant``                    ``nearest``   Mode for Sobel filtering.
 Default is 'nearest' but the developers find 'constant' works best for DEIMOS.